Expert Techniques for Recovering NAS Raidon SafeTANK GT1670-B31 Data from RAID Arrays

 It is important to note that before using any data recovery or file system repair tool, it is recommended to consult the manufacturer's documentation or support resources for specific recommendations or instructions related to your NAS device model.

-Although NAS SafeTANK GT1670-B31 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SafeTANK GT1670-B31 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view